For the better understanding and use of the Material Safety Data Sheet(MSDS), some terms are explained below:

 Two or more chemicals can react with each other and give reaction products.
 E.g. 2H2+O2=2H2O.
 A single chemical can react with air or water (which are also chemicals) and give the product e.g. phosphorous burns in air and gives its oxides (P2O3, P2O5) sulfur burns and gives SO2 etc.

 Reactions are exothermic when they evolve heat and are endothermic when they need heat to maintain them.
 A reversible reaction is one in which the reaction product is unstable and goes back to the original substance spontaneously.

 - Hazardous Reaction Products:

-These must be known for the safety of process, workers and environment.
+These must be known for the safety of process, workers and the environment.
 Here products are more important than the reaction because of their hazardous nature e.g. Chlorine reacts with alcohol and forms explosive alkyl hypochlorite.
-If toxic fumes are to be generated scrubbers are required, if flammable vapours are generated, inert gas blanketing is required and earthing of the vessel also becomes necessary.
-If reaction products are higher poisonous like NaCN, HCN etc, they are to handled in a closed system.
+If toxic fumes are to be generated scrubbers are required, if flammable vapors are generated, inert gas blanketing is required and earthing of the vessel also becomes necessary.
+If reaction products are higher poisonous like NaCN, HCN etc, they are to handle in a closed system.